OctopusDeploy/docs/src/pages/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/upgrade-with-a-new-server-instance.md

 **Using the built-in Octopus NuGet repository?**
 If you use the built-in [Octopus NuGet repository](/docs/packaging-applications/package-repositories) you will need to move the files from your **Octopus 2.6.5** server to your **Octopus 2018.10 LTS** server.
 They are not part of the backup.
 In a standard **Octopus 2.6.5** install the files can be found under `C:\Octopus\OctopusServer\Repository\Packages` You will need to transfer them to the new server to `C:\Octopus\Packages`.
-Once the files have been copied, go to {{Library>Packages>Package Indexing}} and click the `RE-INDEX NOW` button.
+Once the files have been copied, go to **Library ➜ Packages ➜ Package Indexing** and click the `RE-INDEX NOW` button.
 This process runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.
 :::

 ### 4. Use Hydra to automatically upgrade your Tentacles {#Upgradewithanew3.0serverinstance-4.UseHydratoautomaticallyupgradeyourTentacles}